-Netflix has been having an amazing run thus far with many of its original series receiving accolades, including Emmy nominations and wins.
+Netflix has been having an amazing run thus far, with many of its original series receiving accolades, including Emmy nominations and wins.
 But not every series Netflix touches turns to gold.
-And those that don’t make the grade end up on the cutting room floor.

 While the streaming service does not typically release viewership numbers, it’s safe to say that the series Netflix canceled this year did not pull in the numbers it had hoped.
 Or, in some cases, the shows simply ran their course.
 Nonetheless, some of the recently canceled series might be worth watching to decide for yourself.

 One would think that with Idris Elba behind this series, both as a co-creator and star, it would be ratings gold.
-But sadly, Netflix gave the British comedy the axe after just a single season of eight episodes.
+But sadly, Netflix put an end to the British comedy after just a single season of eight episodes.
 The series tells the story of Charlie, a disc jockey and lifelong bachelor who somehow ends up becoming the nanny for the bratty daughter of his famous friend Sara (Piper Perabo).
 It premiered in 2019 and was criticized for poor writing and predictable plot twists.
 But Elba’s performance might make it palatable.

 Even Dennis Quaid couldn’t save this 2019 comedy, which only lasted a single season of eight episodes.
 Quaid played Don Quinn, a conservative patriarch and deputy sheriff who is never happy with the partners his kids bring home.
 Most recently, that includes his youngest daughter Emmy’s (Bridgit Mendler) new beau, a struggling musician named Matt (Brent Morin).
 The series takes place over a one-week period during Christmas, as the title suggests.
 Ashley Tisdale also stars as Kayla, Don’s closeted middle daughter.